-Statement of Purpose

-Marie Curie - Cardiff and Vale University Health Board - Hospice Care at Home Service
+Statement of Purpose Marie Curie - Betsi Cadwaladr University Health Board - Hospice Care at Home Service

 Section 1: About the Provider

 Service provider Marie Curie

-Registered Address of One Embassy Gardens
+Registered Address of Service Provider One Embassy Gardens

-Service Provider 8 Viaduct Gardens
+8 Viaduct Gardens

 London

 SW11 7BW

 Legal entity Charitable company

 Responsible Individual Rachel Jones, Associate Director (Wales)

-Manager of service Lynne Phillips, Clinical Lead - Community Services (Wales)
+Manager of service Rhian Evans, Clinical Lead - Community Services (Wales)

-Name of service Marie Curie - Cardiff and Vale University Health Board - Hospice Care at Home
+Name of service Marie Curie - Betsi Cadwaladr University Health Board -

-Name of service Service
+Name of Service Hospice Care at Home Service

 Marie Curie Nursing Service

-Marie Curie Hospice, Cardiff and the Vale
+Marie Curie Hospice Cardiff and the Vale

-Address of service Bridgeman Road
+Address of Service Bridgeman Road

 Penarth

 CF64 3YR

 Section 2: Description of the location of the Service

-Regional Partnership

-area in which service is Cardiff and Vale Regional Partnership Board
+Regional Partnership area in which service is provided North Wales Regional Partnership Board

-provided

 Section 3: Range of needs of the individuals for whom the regulated service is to be provided

 3a) Range of needs we can support

-Marie Curie (Cardiff and Vale University Health Board) is a registered provider of palliative care services.
+Marie Curie (Betsi Cadwaladr University Health Board) is a registered provider of palliative care services.
 We offer free nursing care to adults with all terminal illnesses, as well as support for family and friends.

 The emphasis of care is community focused, enabling patients to be cared for and to die at home if this is their preferred choice.
 Our Healthcare Assistants have received training in palliative and end of life care.
 They provide one-to-one care and support overnight as well as care at very short notice in a crisis.
-Patients are referred to the Marie Curie Cardiff and Vale Service from the NHS for symptom control, end of life care and respite.
+Patients are referred to the Marie Curie Betsi Cadwaladr Service from the NHS for symptom control, end of life care and respite.